fnando/email_data/README.md

 COPY private_relays (name) FROM '/usr/local/ruby/2.7.1/lib/ruby/gems/2.7.0/gems/email_data-1601479967/data/private_relays.txt';
 ```

-Alternatively, you could create a migrate that executes that same command; given
+Alternatively, you could create a migration that executes that same command; given
 that you'd be running Ruby code, you can replace the steps to find the gem path
 with `EmailData.data_dir`.